Feature Matrix

 Common Questions

-Q: Can either GitBook or Tango convert existing videos into documentation?
+Q: Can either GitBook or Tango convert existing training videos into documentation?

-Q: Which tool is better for creating customer-facing documentation?
+Q: Which tool is better for non-technical documentation teams?

 Q: Is there a better alternative to both GitBook and Tango?